Advance-Technologies-Foundation/genai-deployment/README.md

 1. **Open Creatio AI Chat** feature in your Creatio interface
 2. **Send a test message**: "Hi, how are you?"
 3. **Verify response**: You should receive a response from the AI assistant

----

-If you have any questions or require assistance, please refer to the project repository or contact support.